A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Method

-Our method works during the \textbf{decoding stage} of language models, improving the distribution $ P(x_t|x_{<t},\mathcal{H}_\mathcal{E})\leftarrow M_{\mathcal{E}} $ of both fine-tuned models and prompt-guided models.
-In other words, \textbf{our method is compatible with both fine-tuning and prompt-based approaches.} The compatibility analysis is provided in Section~\ref{compatibility}.
+Our method works during the \textbf{decoding stage} of language models and improves the decoding distribution \(P(x_t|x_{<t},\mathcal{H}_\mathcal{E})\) produced by either fine-tuned or prompt-guided models.
+In other words, \textbf{our method is compatible with both fine-tuning and prompt-based approaches.} The compatibility analysis is provided in the supplementary material.
 Most existing controllable text generation methods \cite{pplm,GEDI,FUDGE} at the decoding stage focus on explicit semantic attribute control and often require additional specially designed classifiers \cite{pplm,FUDGE}.
-To our knowledge, there have been only two prior attempts to apply decoding-phase methods for stegotext generation.
+To our knowledge, there have been only two prior attempts to apply decoding-phase methods for stego text generation.
 One, by \cite{chencheng}, builds on PPLM \cite{pplm}, but this approach requires dimensional alignment between the classifier and the language model, making it difficult to scale to current LLMs.
-Another preliminary attempt \cite{pang2024fremax} adjusts the softmax to infuse a certain target-domain style into the generated stegotext.
-However, this method overlooks capacity issues from LLMs’ low entropy and fails to suppress their inherent AI style.
+Another preliminary attempt \cite{pang2024fremax} adjusts the softmax to infuse a certain target-domain style into the generated stego text.
+However, this method overlooks capacity issues from the low entropy of LLMs and fails to suppress their inherent AI style.